Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 ## Lineux One
-Lineux One is officially released and working.

 All cads released are based on a Vzbot 330 and expect a top mounted linear rail on X gantry and front/back belt routing.
-You might need to adapt the dock and carriage to yr own printers (Voron_2.4 and Trident are supported).
+You might need to adapt the dock and carriage to yr own printers.
+Voron_2.4 and Voron Trident are supported too.
+You can also check usermods section for any other printers cad/stl that may have been contributed by the community if they are not available here.
+Pls also do check in discord for any mods/contributions by the community.

 Designs, mechanism and bom do get updated as we progress.
 Do take note.